ellysh/l2bot/README.txt

-Open the fishing.au3 file in text editor and specify values of the next variables: kFishingWindowPos - coordinates of the "Fishing" window kFishingColor1, kFishingColor2 - colors of the couple pixels of "Fishing" window to detect its existance kFishHealthPos - coordinates of the fish's health bar kFishHealthColor - color of the fish's full health bar (by default blue) kFishingKey - hotkey of the "Fishing" skill (by default F1)
+Open the fishing.au3 file in text editor and specify values of the next variables: kFishingWindowPos - coordinates of the "Fishing" window kFishingColor1, kFishingColor2 - colors of the couple pixels of "Fishing" window to detect the window existance kFishHealthPos - coordinates of the fish's health bar kFishHealthColor - color of the fish's full health bar (by default blue) kFishingKey - hotkey of the "Fishing" skill (by default F1)